650 km (400mi) north-west of Gaborone, 50 km south east of the Aha Hills.

 This is not a tourist cave, although it is listed in numerous tourist directories and guidebooks like Lonely Planet.
 We would not have listed this cave, if it was not already listed on numerous other pages.
-So the main purpose of this page is to warn (again) about the dangers of spelunking trips.
+So the main purpose of this page is to warn (again) about the dangers of cave trekking trips.
 A visit should be planned with much care, visitors should have some caving experience.
-And by the way: you might get informed about histoplasmosis before you visit the cave.
+And by the way: you should get informed about histoplasmosis before you visit the cave.

 The cave is inhabited by a large population of bats, Commerson’s leaf-nosed bats and common slit-faced bats.
 They are completely harmless, even if you are so rude to make loud sounds and they flee in force, its unlikely they will even touch you.
 Bats flying into your hair is a hollywood legend and not real.
 But they are dangerous nevertheless, the bat guano contains histoplasmosis.
 Histoplasmosis has symptoms similar to an influenza and may be deadly if not treated appropriately.
 You should definitely wear a very good mask while in the cave, that's what cavers do.
 You do not want to get sick while you are on safari.
 And if you get symptoms afterward, be sure to tell your doctor about the histoplasmosis.
 If diagnosed correctly a pack of the right antibiotics will cure it.

 Gcwihaba Caverns has two entrances.
 The cave is mostly horizontal, but there are some steep precipices, as it has two levels.
 The noteworthy stalagmites reach 10 m in height.